neo-project/docs/en-us/node/network-protocol.md

    |1|Relay|bool|Whether to receive and forward

    When a node receives a connection request, it declares its version immediately.
-There will be no other communication until both sides are getting versions of each other.
+Thereis no further communication until both sides have exchanged their versions.

 1. verack

-   When a node receives the version message, it replies to a verack as a response immediately.
+   When a node receives the version message, it responds with a verack immediately.

    This message has no payload.

 1. getaddr

-   Make requests to a node for a batch of new active nodes in order to increase the number of connections.
+   This is used to make requests to a node for a batch of new active nodes in order to increase the number of connections.

    This message has no payload.